 By using a frequency meter (in its simplest form, obtainable as a ‘ballast discriminator’) aimed at the luminaire by the Assessor (the preferred method).

-By physical evidence such as sighting a lamp starter (magnetic ballasts need a lamp starter) or by sighting T5 lamps which are only capable of operating on an electronic ballast.
+By physical evidence such as sighting a lamp starter (magnetic ballasts need a lamp starter) or by sighting T5 lamps (any of the available HE, HE Eco, HO and HO Eco types) which are only capable of operating on an electronic ballast.

 By documented evidence such as as-installed equipment lists.